 - BMI over 40

-- High blood pressure before pregnancy or early in pregnancy
+- High blood pressure before pregnancy or in pregnancy

 - Breech presentation in labor